2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. ✅/✅ Release all apps as typed (May 8th)

-## 2024 Q2 Finish DoD / Almost-Done Work
+## 2024-05-16 Released 17.08

 1. ✅ WebApi in AppCode
 1. ✅ DataSources in AppCode
 1. ✅ `ITemplateService`
 1. ✅ Add `CmsContext.Block` and `CmsContext.Module.Block` as well as `Block.Guid`
+1. ✅ Cache Service internal
+1. ✅ Switch Edition UI
+1. ✅ Switch Edition Permissions for non-super users
+1. ✅ Update Image Resizer

+...and more.

+## 2024 Q2 Finish DoD / Almost-Done Work

 1. ⌛ Dnn Force use of Roslyn
 1. ⌛ Include Dlls on Compile for Dnn/Oqtane
 1. Improve Intellisense